wilcoxeg/verb_transitivity/README.md

 | succumbed | 1.00 |
 | is | 0.999941 |

-The Top-10 Most transitive verb forms are:
+The Top-10 Most transitive verb forms (for verb forms with > 10,000 occruances) are:

 Verb | Percent Transitive
 | -------- | ------------- |